junxit/us-congress-code/title-26/chapter-1/sec-1.md

 ### Short Title of 2015 Amendment

 Pub.
+L. 114–26, § 1, June 29, 2015, 129 Stat.
+319, provided that: “This Act [see Tables for classification] may be cited as the ‘Defending Public Safety Employees’ Retirement Act’.”
+Pub.
 L. 114–14, § 1, May 22, 2015, 129 Stat.
 198, provided that: “This Act [amending section 104 of this title] may be cited as the ‘Don’t Tax Our Fallen Public Safety Heroes Act’.”

 ### Short Title of 2014 Amendment